September is National Suicide Prevention Month: Recognizing warning signs and identifying treatment options

 • A substantial loss of enjoyment from activities like socializing, exercise, social interaction, or sex

 Perhaps the most obvious way to identify suicidal thoughts is if you or someone else expresses a desire or wish to die.
-Sometimes, we speak out of line; some of us may jokingly and morbidly state a desire to die or end our life when we’re frustrated or tired—but dark humor is not always so easily discernible from suicidal ideation.
+People can speak out of line sometimes, making morbid jokes about a desire to die or end their life when they’re frustrated or tired—but dark humor is not always so easily discernible from suicidal ideation.
+If you are concerned about someone close to you, consider checking in with them on a personal level or directing them to resources like the 988 Lifeline, where they get support from trained crisis professionals.

 What Treatment Options Are Available to Someone Experiencing Suicidal Ideation?

-Even though suicidal ideation may create feelings of hopelessness and despair, people who are suffering from these thoughts have many treatment options.
-This means that reaching out for a mental health provider’s assistance is the first step of treatment.
-With this in mind, some of the most successful, tried-and-true therapeutic methods for treating suicidal ideation are:
+Even though suicidal ideation may create feelings of hopelessness and despair, people suffering from these thoughts have many treatment options.
+Reaching out for a mental health provider’s assistance is the first step of treatment.
+With this in mind, some of the most commonly used therapeutic methods for treating suicidal ideation are:

 Additionally, psychiatric providers can be of great assistance for more severe or persistent cases of suicidal ideation.
 Successful psychiatric treatment may involve the following medications